 Studies have been done since years ago to show that the adult brain does not develop new neurons.
-But now a new study, published in Cell Stem Cell, where the lead author Maura Boldrini, says the findings suggest that the brain of many people in the elderly remains intact cognitively and emotionally much more than is believed.También puedes leer: Adults also generate new neurons discovered in new studies
+But now a new study, published in Cell Stem Cell, where the lead author Maura Boldrini, says the findings suggest that the brain of many people in the elderly remains intact cognitively and emotionally much more than is believed.También puedes leer: Do you know the feeling of apathy?

 “We discovered that older people have a capacity similar to that of younger people, to generate thousands of new neurons in the hippocampus from progenitor cells,” Boldrini explains, “and we also discovered that the volume of the hippocampus (a brain structure linked to the emotion and cognition) were very similar at different ages, however, older individuals had less vascularization and new neurons, less ability to make connections. ”